megpatakota/statistical_analysis/presentation.md

 - Affiliates/Meta: Higher churn

 ### Visual
-- **Grouped bar chart** showing churn rate by platform (top)
-- **Grouped bar chart** showing churn rate by channel (bottom)
-- Colour-coded by churn level (green to red gradient)
-- Include sample sizes to show reliability
+📓 **USE NOTEBOOK CELL 13 + CELL 14 OUTPUTS:**
+- **Cell 13:** Platform churn rates (App, Desktop, MWeb, Offline, Other)
+- **Cell 14:** Marketing channel churn rates (Direct, Meta, Affiliates, CRM, SEM, etc.)
+- Both show horizontal bars with churn rates and average line

+**Export:** Screenshot both outputs and place side-by-side or stacked

 ### Speaker Notes
 > "We also looked at platform and acquisition channel effects.
 A couple of interesting patterns here.
 >
-> On platform: customers who book through our app have noticeably lower churn than desktop or mobile web users.
+> On platform: look at this first chart.
+Customers who book through our app have noticeably lower churn than desktop or mobile web users.
 Why?
 Probably because downloading and using the app represents a higher level of commitment.
 These customers have literally given us space on their phone—they're invested in using Hotels.com.
 >
-> On marketing channels: customers who come to us directly—typing hotels.com into their browser—have lower churn than those we acquire through paid channels or affiliates.
+> On marketing channels: this second chart shows churn by how customers found us.
+Customers who come to us directly—typing hotels.com into their browser—have lower churn than those we acquire through paid channels or affiliates.
 That makes sense too.
 Direct visitors already know us and chose us; paid acquisition customers might be more price-sensitive or less brand-loyal.
 >
 > Now, I'm not saying we should stop paid acquisition—it's essential for growth.
 But we should recognise that customers from different channels may need different retention approaches.
 And driving app adoption could be a meaningful retention lever."